Geraldcdx/IVLEDownloader/docs/Developerguide.md

 | 2 | QSettings     | Qt has a library called QSettings.
 The QSettings class provides persistent platform-independent application setting|
 | 3 | SQLite DB     |  Qt has a library called QtSQL.
 This class allows users to create SQLite DB and store information there|

-## 2.5 IVLE API component
+### 2.5 IVLE API component
-Everything can be found here regarding the IVLE API [](https://wiki.nus.edu.sg/display/ivlelapi/Module).
+Everything can be found here regarding the [IVLE API.](https://wiki.nus.edu.sg/display/ivlelapi/Module).
 ## 3. Implementation:
 ### 3.1 Login Implementation
  * This code can be found in MainWindow.cpp.